RobbingSpree/HLMSH-Novel/new chapter plans.md

 relaxes while fel eats
 keeps talking
+promises to keep her safe, notices she really means it share names since brun realizes they forgot to mention it
+# Chapter 3
+brun pov
+almost nap
-promises to keep her safe, notices she really means it travel to her apartment pov swap to fel fel's much warmer and happy perspective after warm food and nice words keeps building positive thoughts while touching brun chapter ends at brun's place with fel suddenly a bit low in emotion now they're no longer touching
+travel to her apartment for nap pov swap to fel fel's much warmer and happy perspective after warm food and nice words keeps building positive thoughts while touching brun at brun's place with fel suddenly a bit low in emotion now they're no longer touching linger on the idea of both wanting physical touch and fearing it get distracted by brun coming out of the shower naked go back to previous thoughts, but they're tinged with lesbianism now nap wake to brun's alarm and brun not getting up try to wake brun and fail think about how Frank had woken her up before and how it's literally not something she would be capable of doing even though she has great need keep trying normal things
+POV swap to Brun
+be very lax and sleepy and heavy big flop onto fel give her more material to be flustered about